 Neck: Taylor GS mini-profile neck is constructed from Sapele wood.
 The 20-fret fretboard is made of rare African Ebony and is 23.5” in length.
 The playability of the neck has no fret buzz sound and is smooth with comfortable action.
 The action is intentionally set low to suit more experienced players but is also adjustable.
 Like the fretboard, the bridge is also built from genuine African Ebony.

 Tuner: The headstock overlay is Sapele wood covered with Lexan for durability and the tuner is a Chrome GS Mini with chrome buttons.

-Conclusion: This guitar is made for well-guided newer guitar players that want something that will last a long time, and professionals.
+Conclusion: This guitar is made for well-guided players that want something that will last a long time.
 Other than the GS Mini Hard Bag, the guitar doesn’t come with any accessories, but don’t underestimate the value and quality of that bag!
-The bottom line is that the Taylor GS mini acoustic guitar is a pro-series beginner guitar for players who appreciate attention to detail and quality.
+The bottom line is that the Taylor GS Mini acoustic guitar is a pro-series beginner guitar for players who appreciate the attention to detail and quality.

 Popular Related Article: Recommended Acoustic Guitars Under $500

 |Preamp||L2 Pro Preamp System|